rhel-labs/instruqt/C_C++_rhel-intro/02-write-hello-world/assignment.md

 # Step 2: Write a Program

 A directory for your source code has been created for you.
 Move to the C_source directory by running the following command

 ```bash
 cd /home/C_source
 ```

-At this point, the command line will no longer be visible, and the Vi editing environment should consume the display.
-In Vi, write the following simple program in C.
+Run the following command to create a "Hello World" program in C:

 ```bash
 tee helloworld.c << EOF
 #include <stdio.h>